surveycto/counter-with-timer/README.md

 Use this plug-in to add a timer to your field.
 It also includes a counter you can use to keep track of something while timing, with buttons to both count up and count down.
 You can use it to count words read, number of mistakes, or whatever else you need to count.
 The count will never go below 0.

 If an enumerator uses one of the restart buttons or the "End early" button, they will have to confirm the restart/ending.
+These buttons only appear when the timer is not running.

 An answer is not set until the timer runs out, or "End early" is confirmed, so the enumerator cannot move on from that field until then.
 If they "End early", they can come back and continue where they left off with the same amount of time left and the same count value.